geocryology/REDCAPP/README.md

 (1) Please download the codes as well as the munuscript (PLEASE ADD LINK HERE);

+(2) read "HOW TO RUN THIS" for each example;

-(2) run the script of examples by using the data attached.
+(3) run the example scripts by using the data attached.

+# Contact
+Please contact Bin Cao (caobin198912@outlook.com) if you have any question.